 Read Sam’s posts here.

 Evan is a Baldwin Scholar and honors student at the University of Georgia’s School of Public and International Affairs, majoring in Political Science and International Affairs (concentrating in International Relations and Community Studies) with certificates in Applied Politics and Global Studies.
-He’s also a staff writer for the Georgia Political Review and a legislative aide for Representative Spencer Frye (D-Athens) in the Georgia House of Representatives.
+He’s also a staff writer for the Georgia Political Review and has worked in Georgia politics both as legislative aide for Representative Spencer Frye (D-Athens) and a communications extern in the Office of Attorney General Chris Carr.
 His interests include American politics, electoral politics, and comparative politics.

 Read Evan’s posts here.

 Panny is a sophomore at the University of California at Berkeley, and she plans to major in either economics or business.

 Santul is a junior at Georgetown University studying government and economics.
 He is a writer for The Georgetown Voice and has worked in the office of Congresswoman Alma Adams (D-NC).

 - Plato’s Critique of Democracy and Contemporary Politics (March 22, 2017)